hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 > Unlike `mount`, `isomorphic` and `on_client`, `before_mount` does not load the client page, but will wait for the first of the other methods to be called.

+#### `add_class`

+Adds a CSS class.
+The first parameter is the name of the class, and the second is a hash of styles, represented in the React [style format.](https://reactjs.org/docs/dom-elements.html#style)

+Example: `add_class :some_class, borderStyle: :solid` adds a class with style `border-style: 'solid'`

 #### `run_on_client`

 same as `on_client` but no value is returned.
 Useful when the return value may be too complex to marshall and unmarshall using JSON.